groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2019/groupdocs.signature-for-.net-19.4-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 19.4.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 19.4.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1. Public class **PdfMetadataSignature **was extended with new public property **DataEncryption **of type **IDataEncryption**

     **DataEncryption property**

+    ```csharp
     /// <summary>
     /// Gets or sets implementation of <see cref="IDataEncryption"/> interface to encode and decode signature Value properties.
     /// </summary>
     public IDataEncryption DataEncryption { get; set; }
+    ```

     and overloaded method **public T GetData<T>()**.
 These methods return object of type T over de-erialization and decryption from Metadata Value.

     **GetData<T>() method**

+    ```csharp
     /// <summary>
     /// Obtain object from Metadata Signature Value over de-serialization and decryption
     /// </summary>